 Press Save and Continue and continue to Kindle e-book Content.
 Here is where you upload your MOBI file (press Upload e-book manuscript).
 While the file is processing, we can move on to the cover setup.
 While KDP offers a book cover creator, I strongly advise against using it.
 Covers sell books, and if your cover looks like you clicked it together in 10 minutes, people will think the book’s contents are of equally low quality.
-We discuss cover creation in another article (and the book).
 If you already have a cover, select Upload a cover you already have and Upload your cover file.
 If you just want to test the publishing process, the cover creation process is straightforward.
 Start the cover creator, select a picture, select a design, and you are done.

 Finally, once the cover is set, click on Launch Previewer to look at the generated e-book in your web browser.
 Depending on your e-book size, it might take a while until the previewer has finished loading.
 Alternatively, you can look at it directly on your Kindle (if you have one) or in the Kindle application on your computer or smartphone.

 If the upload went well and if there are no issues with the previewer, you could move on with Save and Continue and then publish your work on Amazon.
 That is it!